Mental healthcare

 Psychologists, psychiatrists, and therapists

-The Japanese Society of Psychiatry and Neurology (日本精神神経学会, Nihon Seishin Shinkei Gakkai) is the professional body for psychiatrists (精神科医, seishinka i) and part of the general healthcare system.
+The Japanese Society of Psychiatry and Neurology (日本精神神経学会, Nihon Seishin Shinkei Gakkai) is the professional body for psychiatrists and part of the general healthcare system.
 They specialize in treating many mental health problems as trained health professionals.
 However, a psychiatric consultation tends to be brief, and waiting lists are long as the system is overstretched.

-Patients need a referral (紹介状, shokai jo) from an internal medicine doctor at a local healthcare clinic or hospital before booking an appointment with a psychiatrist.
+Patients need a referral from an internal medicine doctor at a local healthcare clinic or hospital before booking an appointment with a psychiatrist.
 It is recommended to translate all your existing prescriptions into Japanese before you see the doctor.
 Some prescriptions are prohibited or controlled in Japan (2021) and may need additional paperwork on import.
 Patients also undergo a pre-screening interview (in Japanese) before this appointment.

 The International Mental Healthcare Professionals Japan (IMHPJ) provides an English-language directory of healthcare professionals and therapists.
-Tokyo Mental Health also offers English-language therapy, counseling, and treatment in Tokyo (東京) and Okinawa (沖縄) specifically.
+Tokyo Mental Health also offers English-language therapy, counseling, and treatment in Tokyo and Okinawa specifically.

 Drug and alcohol services in Japan

 Japan’s unique business drinking culture, known as nomikai (飲み会), where companies expect employees to participate in parties, may have normalized alcohol abuse and dependency.
-Still, some may view that as a debatable argument.
-There is even a controversial government campaign encouraging young people to consume more alcohol – called Viva Sake! – to stimulate sales after the Covid-19 pandemic.
-However, this has been met with societal opposition.

-Still, of the estimated 1 million people with an alcohol use disorder in Japan, less than 10% seek treatment, even though several public and private support services are available.
+Of the estimated 1 million people with an alcohol use disorder in Japan, less than 10% seek treatment, even though several public and private support services are available.
 Referral times and delays are comparable to other mental healthcare treatments in Japan.

 Double exposure of the head and shoulders of a person - blurry movement - black background